See you on June 4 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 fatty acids like omega-3

-- antioxidants, including fucoxanthin, a carotenoid pigment that gives it its brownish color
+- antioxidants, notably fucoxanthin, a carotenoid pigment that gives it its brownish color

 -